wobsoriano/vue-keep/README.md

 ## Usage

-Create a `.env.local` file at the root path and enter your firebase project creds with these keys:
+Create a `.env.local` file at the root path and enter your firebase project creds:

 ```
 VUE_APP_FB_API_KEY=